How to Schedule an Appointment with Dr. Hasker

 appointments are supposed to be between 10 and 4, you might have to

-go to a different day.
+select a different day.

 - Note that if the time is right after a class (see my